Connecticut Pale Ale

 Purchased at The Spigot, Hartford

 I’m writing this review in a weird “in-between” period.
 My much-loved, oft-hated 2004 iMac G5 has all but died.
 I can no longer do anything on it other than the barest of minimums.
 It doesn’t have the capacity to progress beyond OS 10.4 which means it can’t handle any of the browser updates since late 2010.
 I can’t install Chrome.
 I can’t watch movies.
-I can’t go to Facebook or even use Gmail to its fullest extent because most sites no longer support the old versions of Safari and Firefox I try to use.
+I can’t go to facebook (not a bad thing) or even use Gmail to its fullest extent because most sites no longer support the old versions of Safari and Firefox I try to use.

 I’ve been writing CTMQ under these dire conditions for a while now, loathe to spend the money on a new computer.
 Wait, that’s not true.
 I just didn’t want to bother with the research and difficult decisions.

 I’ve been triaging for weeks now, backing up everything I can and saving off all the pictures and articles and videos and stuff.
 I am ready for change.
-I am ready to go fully portable and no longer have a desktop (even though I will continue to use the new one as a laptop… or so I think for now.)
+I am ready to go fully portable and no longer have a desktop.

 Wait, what?
 What’s this page about?
 Connecticut Pale Ale?
 Oh yeah…